 How to Focus Your Lens

-When freelensing, your lens’s autofocus will not work at all since it’s not attached to the camera.
-You’ll need to learn how to use manual focus to make sure your subject stays sharp.
+Again, when freelensing, your lens’s autofocus will not work since it’s not attached to the camera.
+So, it’s best to learn to use manual focus to ensure your subject stays sharp.

 Focusing while the lens is not attached can be challenging.
-So to keep the process simple, obtain your focus while it’s still mounted to your camera.
+So, to keep the process simple, determine focus while the lens is still mounted to your camera.

-Once your main subject is in focus, detach the lens and start tilting it around.
+After your main subject is focused, detach the lens and start tilting it around.
 You’ll see the focus area change as you move the lens.

-Stay in the same position while your taking photos and ask your subject to do the same.
-Otherwise, you can throw everything out of focus and may have to readjust your lens once again.
+Stay in the same position when taking photos, and ask your subject to do the same.
+Otherwise, everything will be thrown out of focus.
+You may have to refocus your lens once again.

-Even if you do this, there’s still no guarantee that you can get rid of it completely.
-So just enjoy the unpredictability it brings to your photography.
+Even if you do this, there’s no guarantee to get rid of it completely.
+So, just enjoy the unpredictability it brings to your photography.

 Take Advantage of Light Leaks

-After you detach your camera and move around to see where the light is leaking into your frame.
-Ideally, you’d want it on the corners or sides.
+After you detach your camera, move around to see where the light is leaking into your frame.
+Ideally, you want it on the corners or sides.
 Stop and take a photo when you see a nice light leak on your screen.

 How to Avoid Dust Spots When Freelensing

-Only remove your lens when you are ready to take pictures.
-Once you’re done, place it back on immediately to lessen your chances of getting a dirty sensor.
+Also, only remove your lens when you’re ready to take pictures.
+After you’re done, immediately place your lens back on to lessen your chances of getting a dirty sensor.

-Also, it would help if you take your camera to a professional for regular sensor cleaning.
+It also helps if you take your camera to a professional for regular sensor cleaning.
 Or clean the sensor yourself.
-That way, you can always be sure your sensor is free from spots.
+That way, you can always be sure your sensor is spotless.

-Not too keen about getting dust on your sensor?
+Not too keen on getting dust on your sensor?
 Using your favorite photo editing software or editing app, you can always fake a freelensing effect.

 Freelensing uses the same principles as the tilt-shift technique.
-The only difference is that you’re using a regular lens instead of special optics.
+The only difference is that you use a regular lens instead of one with special optics.

 In Lightroom Classic’s Develop mode, click the Masking icon (Shift+M) and select the Radial Gradient (Shift+W).
 Then, drag out the Radial Gradient mask to the area you want to keep sharp.
-You can also use the toggles to drag and readjust the circle.
+You can also use the dots to resize and readjust the mask.

-Now go back to the adjustment panel and click the Invert box to invert the mask.
+Now, return to the adjustment panel and click the Invert box to invert the mask.
 Next, lower your sharpness.
-Then go to Feather and drag the toggle to the right until the sharp circle becomes less obvious.
+Then, go to the Feather slider and drag the toggle to the right until the transition becomes less obvious.

 Check the Show Overlay box to check how much of the photo is blurry.
 The blurry areas will become red so you can see them better.
-If you want to change the amount of blur, simply drag the circle again and readjust.
+If you want to change the amount or location of blur, simply readjust the mask or settings again.
 Once you like what you see, click Done and export your photo.

-Freelensing is one of the most useful techniques you can learn in creative photography.
-The best thing about it is that it’s easy to do and it creates surprising results.
+Freelensing is one of the most useful photography techniques you can learn to shoot creative photos.
+The best thing about it is that it’s easy to do and creates surprising results.

-Although doing it has its potential dangers, that doesn’t mean you shouldn’t try it.
+Although doing it has potential dangers, that doesn’t mean you shouldn’t try it.
 Just try to do freelensing in dust-free environments and keep your camera sensor clean.
-And above all, enjoy the process.
+And above all, enjoy the process!